Neshaminy Manor Review: An Honest Look Inside

 Neshaminy Manor provides 3.35 to 3.4 hours of total nurse staffing per resident daily.
 This falls slightly below Pennsylvania's average of 3.9 hours and the national average of 3.5 hours.
 The facility meets current federal requirements, though new regulations will require at least 3.45 hours over the next three years.

-More nursing coverage typically means better attentive care and safety outcomes.
-Despite staffing hours below the state average, Neshaminy Manor maintains good quality scores, suggesting efficient use of staff.
+More nursing coverage typically supports attentive care and safety outcomes.
+Neshaminy Manor's hours are below the state average, though its low staff turnover may help maintain consistency.

 Direct care and RN staffing levels